Updated: Nov 1, 2021

 Choose a weekly point limit if you want to encourage students to participate on a regular basis throughout the course.
 This is necessary to get the conversations going, but after students start to engage, they usually go far beyond the “needed” points in their interaction.
 I usually choose 1,200 to allow students flexibility.

-Creating a new post (pin) and commenting on another user’s post are both behaviors that students are used to doing in a traditional discussion board.
+Creating a new post and commenting on another user’s post are both behaviors that students are used to doing in a traditional discussion board.
+The difference in the case of Yellowdig is that students are incentivized to participate in discussions instead of just generating content.